LisaHJung/Part-3-Running-full-text-queries-and-combined-queries-with-Elasticsearch-and-Kibana/README.md

 ![image](https://user-images.githubusercontent.com/60980933/108615076-902fd880-73bd-11eb-97a8-9e600bb5952b.png)

 #### Per-field boosting
-Articles mentioning "Michelle Obama" in the headline are more likely to be related in our search than the articles that mention "Michelle Obama" once or twice in the short_description.
+Articles mentioning "Michelle Obama" in the headline are more likely to be related to our search than the articles that mention "Michelle Obama" once or twice in the short_description.

 To improve the precision of your search, you can designate one field to carry more weight more than others.